UQ-PAC/BASIL/docs/development/api-information.md

 The main library used is http4s.
 It is a type-safe HTTP library for Scala.

 ## API type
-I am using a RestAPI which ....
+I am using a RestAPI which using the standard GET method.
+So far I am only using this method.
+There is no need to implement a POST, PUT or GET yet.

+### GET protocol
+There are two version of the Get protocol.
+They are:
+- GET (api/info) -> retrieve all
+- Get (api/info/{id}) -> retrieve specific

 ## Architecture

 # Jesse Random ideas and Notes
 Here I have a list of a few of my choices and ideas.
 This will be tidied up later